 Laughter also releases endorphins, which suppress stress hormones, and may even improve blood pressure levels and reduce pain for older adults – all of which will make it well worth including in your dementia care regimen, either by enrolling in a laughter yoga class with your family member (which incorporates clapping, singing, silly poses, and of course, laughter) or simply implementing ideas such as these at home:

 - Include lightheartedness and silliness spontaneously each day.
 Sing goofy songs, dance around your home, tell simple jokes, and create an environment of joy for the senior.

 - Recognize that what works today will possibly not work tomorrow – or sometimes even a couple of hours from now.
 Assess your loved one’s responses, and if anything seems to increase anxiety, shelve the idea and try again at a later date.

 - Remove arguing and correcting from conversations with the senior.
 An easy “yes” and redirection to a different topic or activity goes a considerable way in preempting negativity.

 - Truly believe that it is absolutely acceptable to be joyful.
 Laughter and dementia don’t have to be mutually exclusive.

 JFS Care, a trusted provider of home care in Santa Monica and the surrounding areas, helps brighten life for a senior with dementia!
 All of our specialized dementia caregivers are completely trained and experienced in a multitude of creative, effective care techniques.
 Seniors achieve the additional benefit of enhanced socialization, along with necessary respite from care responsibilities for family members, making a partnership with a JFS Care caregiver a win-win!

-Give us a call at (213) 383-2273 to schedule an in-home assessment to learn more about hiring a home caregiver in Los Angeles or the surrounding areas.
+Give us a call at (213) 383-2273 to schedule an in-home assessment to learn more about our home care in Santa Monica and the surrounding areas.
 Visit our Service Area page for a full listing of the locations we serve.